NavneetSajwan/Parking-space-allocation/README.md

 ```
 ![alt text](https://github.com/NavneetSajwan/Parking-space-allocation/blob/master/images/model_results.jpg)

-#output detects things other than vehicles
+Results look great, but this model as of now predicts all the classes in the COCO dataset.
+But we just want vehicles.
+Let's assume our usecase asks us to detect only the parked cars.
+But our model is predicting trucks too.

-#So, we write code to choose only the vehicles
+So, we write code to choose only the cars.
+For that we need to know the numeric id of `cars` in `COCO dataset`.
 ```
 def gen_car_bboxes(im, predictor):
   outputs = predictor(im)